pgbackrest/pgbackrest/CONTRIBUTING.md

 // Declare the publicly accessible variables in a structure with Pub appended to the name typedef struct MyObjPub         // First letter upper case {
-    MemContext *memContext;     // Pointer to memContext in which this object resides unsigned int myData;        // Contents of the myData variable } MyObjPub;
+    unsigned int myData;        // Contents of the myData variable } MyObjPub;